digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

 When consistency is required, the reader must be aware of the offset from which they are reading.
-This will ensure they do not also read further offsets that are present - but their precedent events are not yet stored in the database.
+This will ensure they do not also read further offsets that are present, but their precedent events are not yet stored in the database.

 To achieve the level of consistency that you require, including